Reviewing Life Experiences

-Where’s my Robot!
+Where’s my Robot?
 I think one thing I should make clear right at the beginning is that I have not lost my robot in the same way I lose my keys two or three times a week.
 You see I have never had a robot but I was promised one!
 Promised is probably a bit strong maybe I should say it was implied that I would have one by now.

-Back in the Nineteen Sixties I had a wonderful vision of a golden age that was to come.
+Back in the Nineteen Sixties, I had a wonderful vision of a golden age that was to come.
 By the year Two Thousand life would be much simpler, easier and more leisure time.
 We would not have to work hard as everything would be automated from the moment we woke up in the morning until we went to bed at night.
-We would be fitter, healthier and not have any need of money.
+We would be fitter, healthier and not have any need for money.
 There was a promise of one global community where there was no black, no white we would be one people living on one planet and only defined by the term ‘Human Being’.

-By now I had expected that not only would I have a robot butler looking after all my health, nutritional, house work and hygiene needs but also that getting to work for my 3 or 4 day week would be easier.
-I anticipated that by the year 2000 I would be going to work in my flying car using clean atomic power as fuel.
+By now I had expected that not only would I have a robot butler looking after all my health, nutritional, housework and hygiene needs but also that getting to work for my 3 or 4-day week would be easier.
+I anticipated that by the year 2000, I would be going to work in my flying car using clean atomic power as fuel.

 I think is probably down to money.
-I am not a conspiracy theorist but if I was I would not be surprised if wasn’t the big oil companies stopping progress with cars that run on clean fuel and yes I will say it, stopping flying cars and jet packs.
+I am not a conspiracy theorist but if I were I would not be surprised if wasn’t the big oil companies stopping progress with cars that run on clean fuel and yes I will say it, stopping flying cars and jet packs.

 I also anticipated that we would be living and working on the moon with domes in which people had homes, growing food to live on and producing water and air independently.
-I don’t know what happened there? the last moon landing was on December 11th 1972.
+I don’t know what happened there. the last moon landing was on December 11th 1972.

-Since the astronauts returned to earth we have not ventured out with a manned space mission any further than two hundred and fifty miles above the earth.
+Since the astronauts returned to Earth we have not ventured out with a manned space mission any further than two hundred and fifty miles above the earth.
 There is talk now of going back to the Moon and going on to Mars but it has taken forty-five years to get this far.

-If we cannot learn to actually enjoy those small differences, to take a positive delight in those small differences between our own kind, here on this planet, then we do not deserve to go out into space and meet the diversity that is almost certainly out there.”
+“If we cannot learn to enjoy those small differences, to take a positive delight in those small differences between our kind, here on this planet, then we do not deserve to go out into space and meet the diversity that is almost certainly out there.”

 ― Gene Roddenberry

-I remember watching Sci-Fi films about people eating little pills that contained a whole meal. you would eat one tablet and it tasted and felt like you had eaten a roast dinner, you ate another pill that was like eating apple crumble or pie and custard. obviously that hasn’t happened.
-We do eat food out of plastic and cardboard boxes that have been heated by microwaves which back in the 60’s was unheard of that may be a step forward. but again we are a long way off from the food pill I was promised all those years ago.
+I remember watching Sci-Fi films about people eating little pills that contained a whole meal. you would eat one tablet and it tasted and felt like you had eaten a roast dinner, you ate another pill that was like eating apple crumble or pie and custard. that hasn’t happened.
+We do eat food out of plastic and cardboard boxes that have been heated by microwaves which back in the 60s was unheard of that may be a step forward. but again we are a long way off from the food pill I was promised all those years ago.

-I hope that technology will become a reality where we can rid mankind of diseases, food and water shortages.
+I hope that technology will become a reality where we can rid mankind of diseases, and food and water shortages.
 I hope that we will become more tolerant towards people who are not like us.
-I hope that we will eradicate racism, sexism, homophobia and all the other ism’s that separate us as a race of people.
+I hope that we will eradicate racism, sexism, homophobia and all the other isms that separate us as a race of people.
 I also hope one day that I will get my robot and flying car.